alextelfer/collabyyc/README.md

+# Capstone Project for CollabYYC

-# this is our project for our capstone class at Sait.
+This is our project for our capstone class at Sait.
 We created an inventory managment system for a local consigment store using MySQL, Apache Tomcat, HMTL, CSS, and Java.